1

 • Reporting and sharing requirements for air pollution data.

-Division staff will help facilitate the panel’s monthly meetings.
-The division will consider the panel’s findings, recommendations, and best practices for air quality monitoring and incorporate them into a guidance document.
-The division and the panel will finalize the guidance document before the deadline for sources to begin enhanced monitoring on July 15, 2024.
+Division staff helped facilitate the panel’s monthly meetings.
+The division considered the panel’s findings, recommendations, and best practices for air quality monitoring and incorporated them into a guidance document.

 Meet the panel

-The division is grateful to have a panel with diverse air quality monitoring expertise.
-This will ensure balanced and comprehensive recommendations for the air monitoring guidance.
-All panelists have graciously volunteered their time.
+The division is grateful for the panelists and their diverse air quality monitoring expertise.
+This panel helped ensure balanced and comprehensive recommendations for the air monitoring guidance.
+All panelists graciously volunteered their time.

 Tim Dye has over 30 years of experience in air quality monitoring, data management, and public communication.
 A visionary and entrepreneur, he has created air quality applications that vividly communicate air quality conditions.
 Tim is respected as an independent voice in the air monitoring community.
 Tim works in many areas of air quality: 1) low-cost, air quality sensor evaluation and deployment, 2) air quality monitoring, 3) data management and analytics, and 4) community science applications.
 He is regularly sought out for his wide-ranging and strategic insights on air quality sensing by foundations, NGOs, government, industry, and companies worldwide.